remnrem/luna-doc/docs/vignettes/soap-pops.md

 original categorical/discrete staging.
-This may be useful, for example, to restrict certain analyses only to _"high confidence"_ intervals, or to derive hypnogram statistics (e.g. stage duration) based on probablistically-weighted epoch counts.
+This may be useful, for example, to restrict certain analyses only to _"high confidence"_ intervals, or to derive hypnogram statistics (e.g. stage duration) based on probabilistically-weighted epoch counts.
 Although beyond the scope of this vignette, this approach may better handle "mixed epochs", if the SOAP model places weight on multiple stages.